iiasa/Condor_run_R/troubleshooting.md

 ## Seeding jobs stay in the running state indefinitely

 This can occur on account of outdated state such as a stale IP address being cached by HTCondor daemons.
 Stop the script, invoke [`condor_restart -schedd`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_restart.html), and try to submit again.

-If the resubmission also stays stuck in the running state when transferring the bundle, stop the script, reboot, and then try to submit again.
+You can also try to stop the script, restart the Condor service, and try to subnmit again.
+Restarting the service can be done via the Services application on Windows or via [`systemctl restart condor.service`](https://manpages.debian.org/bullseye/systemctl/systemctl.1.en.html) with root privileges on Linux.

 ## Seeding fails or jobs go on hold without producing matching `.log` files